Damuna/Notes/notes/Red_theory.md

 <data>&example;</data>
 ```

-- FILE:
-  - Linux: `"/etc/passwd"`
-  - Windows file: `'file"///c:/windows/win.ini'`
 - data: vulnerable parameter, the *reflected* one.

+#### OS Injection (command injection)

+If in the backend, when you send a request though a parameter, this gets processed through a linux command, it could be vulnerable to executing multiple commands, like `&&` or `;`.

+Some examples:

+- If the parameter is printing a file from the a local system, it has to save the file in www.data for it to be able to display it.

+  Thus, in the backend it will do something like `cat $1 > out.txt` and the command injection while be: `/etc/passwd; whoami; #`

-#### Template Injection SSTI
+#### SSTI

 **Template Engines** are used to display dynamically generated content on a web page.
-They replace the
-variables inside a template file with actual values and display these values to the client.
+They replace the variables inside a template file with actual values and display these values to the client.

-**Server-side template injection** is a vulnerability where the attacker injects malicious input into a template in order
-to execute commands on the server.
+**Server-side template injection** is a vulnerability where the attacker injects malicious input into a template in order to execute commands on the server.

-#### Identification of the template engine

 ![image-20240922190834802](/home/damuna/.config/Typora/typora-user-images/image-20240922190834802.png)

-special characters commonly used in
-template expressions:
+If an SSTI exists, after submitting one of these:

 `{{7*7}}`
 `${7*7}`
 `<%= 7*7 %>`
 `${{7*7}}`
 `#{7*7}`

-Some of these payloads can also be seen in the previous image and are used to identify SSTI vulnerabilities.
-If an SSTI exists, after submitting one of them, the web server will detect these expressions as valid code
-and attempt to execute them, in this instance calculating the mathematical equation 7*7, which is equal to 49.
+the web server will detect these expressions as valid code and attempt to execute them, in this instance calculating the mathematical equation 7*7, which is equal to 49.

-Even if the code is not directly executed, an error message can indicate what is the engine used. <then, go to Hacktrix.
+An error message can indicate what is the engine used, one can then perform research on how to exploit the particular template.

 ### Client-side